kopia/kopia/site/content/docs/Repositories/_index.md

 ### Creating a repository

 Once the passwordless connection works, then you can create a Kopia SFTP repository.
 Assuming you want the files to be stored under `/remote/path`, run the command below.
-Adjust the user name and paths to the key file and known hosts file as necessary.
+Adjust the username and paths to the key file and known hosts file as necessary.

 ```shell
 $ kopia repository create sftp \